-While we experience many thunderstorms, some more intense thunderstorms are referred to as severe thunderstorms.
-Severe thunderstorms can cause significant localised damage by action of damaging wind gusts, large hail, tornadoes and flash flooding
+While we experience many thunderstorms, more intense thunderstorms are referred to as severe thunderstorms.
+Severe thunderstorms can cause significant localised damage due to damaging wind gusts, large hail, tornadoes and flash flooding

-What is a severe thunderstorm?
+How is a severe thunderstorm defined?

 - There is strong evidence of a severe thunderstorm, and it is expected to persist

 What information is included in the Severe Thunderstorm Warning?